-If parents are moving house, the school will ask for evidence of the move, before considering any application for a place.
+If parents are moving house, the school will ask for evidence of the move, when considering any application for a place.
 Documentary evidence in the form of a solicitor's letter to confirm exchange of contracts, a rental agreement for at least a period of six months will be required (Armed Forces personnel are exempt).
 If you are returning from elsewhere, to live in a home that you own, we will require evidence to show that you have returned.
-We will also ask for evidence that any previous house owned has been sold or is being sold.
-We would not accept an address where the one given is that of a second home with the main home being elsewhere.
+We will also ask for evidence that you no longer have access to any previous residence, through sale, end of tenancy, or other irrevocable means.
+We cannot accept an address where the one given is that of a second home, with the main home being elsewhere.
 If there are two or more homes, we will check which is the main home, and may refuse to base an allocation of a place on an address which might be considered only temporary.
 Nor would we accept an address where the child was resident other than with a parent or carer unless this was part of a fostering or formal care arrangement.
-We would not normally accept an address where only part of a family had moved, unless connected with a divorce or permanent separation arrangement, in which case we would require proof.
+We would not normally accept an address where only part of a family had moved, unless connected with a divorce or permanent separation arrangement, in which case we would require evidence.